tommedema/NodeBasicFFmpeg/README.md

         })
         .execute();

- __Note:__ you need to properly end the input stream yourself when terminating the process if you wish for it to end.
-The library cannot do this as it does not know whether you want to use the input stream for any other purposes.
+ __Note:__ both input and output stream will be destroyed when the process terminates, fails or succeeds unless you set endInputStream and/or endOutputStream to false, respectively.